 Each school bus monitor or attendant hired after July 1, 2003 must complete within their first year of employment a Basic Course of Instruction for Monitors and Attendants.
 The program is offered independently once a summer.
 Registration is required and classes are limited to 35 attendees.
 Upon completion of this required training, attendees receive a “Certificate of Monitor and Attendant Training” from the University of the State of New York Education Department.

 This mandated training for all school bus drivers and attendants is conducted twice a year, between July 1st and the 1st day of school and between December 1st and March 1st of each school year.
-SED requires all school bus drivers, monitors, and attendants to receive the same two refresher programs each school year that have been recommended by the SBDI/MI Advisory committee and approved by the Department.
+State Education Department (SED) requires all school bus drivers, monitors, and attendants to receive the same two refresher programs each school year that have been recommended by the SBDI/MI Advisory committee and approved by the SED.
 One of the two hour sessions shall include instructions relating to special needs of a pupil with disability (PJ’s Law).
-This training is offered at the McEvoy Campus in Cortland, but registration is done at the Thompson Road BOCES site.
+This training is offered at the McEvoy Campus in Cortland, but registration is done at the BOCES Main Campus building.